jspitfire/Password-Generator/README.md

 Presents a series of prompts for password criteria:

    Length of password:

    At least 8 characters but no more than 128.

   Character types:
-      Lowercase
+      Lowercase,
-      Uppercase
+      Uppercase,
-      Numeric
+      Numeric,
       Special characters ($@%&*, etc.)

 Code validates for each input and at least one character type should be selected.